muhmud/qsh/README.md

 ## Usage

-From within a tmux session, start your SQL client, i.e. `mysql` or `psql`, using Qsh as the `$EDITOR`.
+From within a tmux session, start your SQL client, i.e. `mysql` or `psql`, using qsh as the `$EDITOR`.
 To simplify this, you could setup the following alias:

 ```
 alias mysql='EDITOR=~/.qsh/scripts/qsh mysql --pager="pspg"'